 Mayurasana, the peacock yoga pose is one of the basic postures of hath yogas in which whole body weight is balanced on palms, elbows and shoulders.
 Technique: Kneel on the floor, knees wide, and sit on your heels.
 Lean forward and press your palms on the floor with your fingers turned back towards your torso.
 Bend your elbows slightly and touch the pinky sides if your hands and the outer forearms together.
 Then bend your elbows to right angle and slide your knees to the outside of your arms and forward of your hands.
 Lean your front torso onto the backs of your upper arms and burrow your elbows deep into your belly at or below the navel Firm your belly against the pressure of your elbows.
 Lower your forehead to the floor.
 Then, straighten your knees and stretch your legs out behind your torso, tops of your feet on the floor.
 Lift your head off the floor and look forward, Position your torso and legs approximately parallel to the floor.
 Hold at first for about 10 seconds, gradually increasing your time to 30 seconds as you gain more experience with the pose, Then lower your head and feet to the floor, bend your knees and lift your torso off your arms.

-Halasana is Sanskrit word came from ‘hala’ means ‘plow’ and asana means posture.
+Halasana is Sanskrit word which comes from ‘hala’ means ‘plow’ and asana means posture.
 Technique:

 - Lie on the floor, lift the legs and try to place them behind the head